 Learn

-New to chess and keen to learn or are you a master wanting to practice their moves?
-The learn experience caters for everyone.
-It provides guided lesson and practices that are just pure fun!
+New to chess and keen to learn, or a master wanting to practice?
+The Learn experience is for everyone.
+It provides guided lessons and practices that are just pure fun!

 Learning made fun.
 With interactive lessons and challenges, people are encouraged to complete each lesson and get rewarded along the way.